Glossary term

 Minespider commentary

 Unique identifier is where battery-passport theory meets object identity.
-It is not the passport and not the label; it is the anchor that helps the same physical battery must stay connected to the same digital record through production, use, service, transfer, and end-of-life events.
+It is the battery identity anchor: not the passport and not the label, but the control that helps ensure the same physical battery must stay connected to the same digital record as service events, ownership changes, repurposing decisions, and recycling milestones occur.

 Common confusions